 - 1.1.
-Protect the character and quality of established residential areas, particularly areas with singlefamily homes, from the intrusion of incompatible land uses and excessive through traffic. - 1.2.
-Consider various housing options and choices. - 1.3.
-Encourage reinvestment in property. - 1.4.
+Protect the character and quality of established residential areas, particularly areas with single-family homes, from the intrusion of incompatible land uses and excessive through traffic. - 1.2.
+ProvideConsider various housing options and choices for all residents of Westwood. - 1.3.
+Encourage reinvestment in property to enhance quality ownership. - 1.4.
 Protect property values and encourage homeowner investment by enforcing housing and property maintenance codes. - 1.5.
 Preserve structures of architectural significance and discourage incompatible residential design. - 1.6.
-Rebuild or restore deteriorated streets. - 1.7.
-Improve storm drainage systems. - 1.8.
-Improve the vehicular and pedestrian connection of residential streets between each other and with shopping areas and parks. - 1.9.
-Coordinate the installation of pedestrian-scale lighting, when feasible, with capital public works projects to enhance community character. - 1.10.
-Support infill development or redevelopment that is compatible with surrounding properties. - 1.11.Encourage new residential housing construction to be consistent with existing community character. - 1.12.Encourage pedestrian-friendly residential development/redevelopment, which includes sidewalks on both sides of the street (when feasible), planting trees, and orienting housing towards the street. - 1.13.Facilitate redevelopments to occur, provided that careful attention is paid to site design and neighborhood compatibility.
-This includes site design factors of overall density and size of the project, building size and scale, transition areas, screening, open space, lighting, traffic, and on-site parking. - 1.14.
-Encourage the use of durable and high-quality architectural finishes. - 1.15.Support home-based businesses that are compatible with the residential character of the neighborhood.
+Rebuild or restore deteriorated streets-and improve storm drainage. - 1.7.
+Improve storm drainage systems. - 4.7.1.8.
+Improve the vehicular and pedestrian connection of residential streets between each other and with shopping areas and parks. - 4.8.1.9.
+Coordinate the installation of pedestrian-scale lighting, when feasible, with capital public works projects to enhance community character. - 4.9.1.10.
+Support infill development or redevelopment that is compatible with surrounding properties. - 1.10.1.11.
+Encourage new residential housing construction to complybe consistent with established setback lines and existing community character. - 4.11.11.2.
+Encourage pedestrian-friendly residential development/redevelopment, which includes sidewalks on both sides of the street (when feasible), planting trees, and orienting housing towards the street. - 4.12.1.13.
+Allow medium-density developments Facilitate redevelopments to occur, provided that careful attention is paid to site design and neighborhood compatibility.
+This includes site design factors of overall density and size of the project, building size and scale, buffering transition areas, screening, open space, lighting, traffic, and on-site parking. - Provide buffering and/or screening and landscaping for all multi-family and/or townhome developments. - 4.13.1.14.
+Encourage the use of durable and high-quality architectural finishes. - 1.14.1.15.
+Support home-based businesses that are compatible with the residential character of the neighborhood.

-FUTURE CHARACTER PLAN AND DEVELOPMENT POLICIES
+FUTURE LAND USECHARACTER PLAN AND DEVELOPMENT POLICIES